 How Women Can be Empowered

-Another means of protection is to equip women to adequately provide for necessities of children particularly in terms of food, shelter, and education which is necessary to the development of every child.
-The expectation would be for such women to rather take up a nurturing role where necessary in helping children acquire farming skills in an acceptable manner.
+Also, to equip women to adequately provide for necessities of children; particularly in terms of food, shelter, and education which is necessary to the development of every child.
+The expectation would be for such women to take up a nurturing role where necessary in helping children acquire farming skills in an acceptable manner.
 This is where women would feel empowered to nurture children on cocoa farms.

 The Rural Women